 Since 1996, federal regulations 21 CFR 50.24 have been available that allow enrollment of critically ill or injured patients into clinical trials using Exception from Informed Consent (EFIC).
 These regulations are applicable only under narrow clinical circumstances when prospective informed consent is not possible.
 Examples would include a patient–subject whose critical condition makes it impossible for the patient to give meaningful prospective consent, and it also not feasible to obtain meaningful prospective consent from the patient’s Legally Authorized Representative (LAR).

 Innovative patient safeguards are built into the EFIC regulations, including pre-study community consultation and public notification.
-For our department's EFIC trials - including ProTECT, RAMPART, ESETT, and ACCESS - we did extensive consultation with thousands of members of the general public and a more targeted group at risk of the diseases under study (brain injuries, status seizures).
+For our department's EFIC trials - including ProTECT, RAMPART, ESETT, ACCESS, ARREST, HOBIT, FASTEST - we did extensive consultation with thousands of members of the general public and a more targeted group at risk of the diseases under study (brain injuries, status seizures).
 Our results suggest a general support of emergency research with and without consent, and an appreciation that the investigators were seeking the community’s opinion.